-Web scrapers, for instance, can be extremely helpful to online businesses and play a vital role in driving highly relevant traffic to the organisation’s website.
+- Web scrapers, for instance, can be extremely helpful to online businesses and play a vital role in driving highly relevant traffic to the organisation’s website.
 They helpfully gather large amounts of data from websites, combing through a site’s source code in their hunt for the information they’ve been scripted to locate.

-Search engine spiders are a useful example of a commonly used web scraper with good intent.
+- Search engine spiders are a useful example of a commonly used web scraper with good intent.
 Search engine spiders crawl websites, pulling together all sorts of relevant information such as copy, headlines, alt tags and product pricing to determine where that site should be indexed in the search engine results pages (SERPs).

-Without these clever bots, no one would be able to find your website using words and phrases that are relevant to your product or service.
+Without these clever good bots, no one would be able to find your website using words and phrases that are relevant to your product or service.

-However, it’s important to remember that unlike bad bots, how these bots crawl your site and which pages you want indexed can be managed by defining your website’s robots.txt.
+However, it’s important to remember that unlike bad bots, how these good bots crawl your site and which pages you want indexed can be managed by defining your website’s robots.txt.

 For example, a competitor might use scraper bots to look at your prices and lower theirs accordingly and driving your potential customers to their own site.